Mineral del Monte: Mining

 The Cornish role in the development of Mexican silver mining is significant.
 The Cornish brought "new" mining technology of the Industrial Revolution in the 1820s, reviving Mexican silver mining.
 Especially important was British equipment to drain mine tunnels flooded by groundwater since the Spanish period.
 The majority of immigrant miners came from the Cornish Central Mining District of Camborne-Redruth-Gwennap in Cornwall.
-The Cornish firm that ran the Real del Monte-Pachuca mines between 1824 and 1848, employed 350 Cornish miners and, when the mines were in full operation, the municipality was once the richest in the state.
+The Company of Adventurers in the Mines of Real del Monte, which operated the mines between 1824 and 1848, employed approximately 350 Cornish miners.
+During this period of full operation, the introduction of high-pressure steam engines and Cornish expertise transformed the district, making the municipality one of the wealthiest in the state of Hidalgo.

 One of the leading personalities in 19th-century Mexico mining was Francis Rule, from Camborne in Cornwall.
 Known as El Rey de la Plata (Silver King), Rule left a mark on the Pachucan cityscape, with civic generosity to his adopted homeland.
 His opinion could be a barometer for the rise and fall of mining shares.
 He became very wealthy from his numerous mining interests in the district.
 One was the Santa Gertrudis Mine, which by 1898 was one of the most productive in the State of Hidalgo under Cornish management.

-Four extant Cornish mine engine houses, and the 'English' Cemetery (Panteon Inglés) containing the graves of hundreds of Cornishmen in Pachuca, bear witness to the Cornish contributions to Mexican silver mining for over a century.
+Four extant Cornish mine engine houses, and the 'English' Cemetery (Panteon Inglés) containing the graves of hundreds of Cornishmen, bear witness to the Cornish contributions to Mexican silver mining for over a century.
 The cemetery is undergoing restoration following storm damage in 2016.